 - In cases where a grade of F is assigned in the course and the student has utilized the appeal process described above (in section 2), the student has two weeks to appeal the decision by letter to the dean of the school responsible for the course.
 The dean should acknowledge receipt of the student’s appeal and inform the student of the course of action within 10 working days of the date the appeal is received in the dean’s office.
 At the dean’s discretion, an advisory panel may be appointed to study the appeal and make a recommendation to the dean.
 However, it is the responsibility and prerogative of the dean alone to make, in a timely manner, the final decision.
 The decision of the dean is final.

-- In cases where the final decision concerning an academic misconduct charge is an F for the course, a letter to this effect will be sent to the Office of the Associate Provost for Undergraduate Programs and be kept on file.
+- In cases where the final decision concerning an academic misconduct charge is an F for the course, a letter to this effect will be sent to the Office of the Registrar and be kept on file.
 The course repeat policy will not apply to course grades resulting from instances of academic misconduct.
 In these cases, the grades of F received will be computed in the UAB grade point average.

 In addition, students should consult the policies of the school/program in which they are enrolled to determine school/program guidelines and penalties regarding academic misconduct and suspension for academic misconduct.